amadogabriel/asti_dd_package/README.md

 # A Parallelized Implementation of Decision Diagrams Written in C++

-With code from the QMDD implementation provided by Michael Miller (University of Victoria, Canada) and Philipp Niemann (University of Bremen, Germany), and TUM's MQT.
+With code from the QMDD implementation provided by Michael Miller (University of Victoria, Canada) and Philipp Niemann (University of Bremen, Germany), and Technical University of Munich's Munich Quantum Toolkit (dd_package).

 ## Usage

 ### System Requirements

-The package has been tested under Linux (Ubuntu 18.04, 64-bit) and should be compatible with any current version of g++/cmake.

 ### Build and Run